 To add a presentation, model, or document template to a library, click the

-Macabacus > Settings > Libraries > Publish Master,
+Macabacus > Settings > Libraries > PowerPoint Master,

 Macabacus > New menu in Excel after installing Macabacus is an example of a document group.
 A large organization might create separate document groups for different business units.